matiajan/blast2seq-GUI/README.md

-Are you tired of the tedious process of uploading sequences one by one when using BLAST's web interface for comparison of two sequences?
-While a local installation of the BLAST program can compare two sequences, it lacks the convenience of a web interface.
-Here is a simple GUI to use BLAST2SEQ locally with ease.
-To get started, you'll need to install NCBI-BLAST+, Python, and Tkinter.
+Are you tired of tedious sequence uploads when comparing two sequences using Blast's web interface?
+A local installation of the Blast program can also compare two sequences, but it lacks the practicality of a web interface.
+Here is a simple GUI to use blastn locally.
+Installation of ncbi-blast+, Python, and Tkinter is required for functionality.

-1. Install BLAST locally:
+1. install blast locally

-For Ubuntu and Debian users:
+for Ubuntu and Debian users

 sudo apt install ncbi-blast+

-2. Install Python and Tkinter:
+2. install python and tkinter

 sudo apt install python3-tk

-3. Place the bl2seq and blast2seq.py files in a folder within your $HOME directory.
+3. put bl2seq and blast2seq.py in a folder in your $HOME directory

-To ensure the bl2seq script will work correctly when pasting query and subject sequences, it must be run from a folder where you have write permissions.
+To ensure proper pasting of query and subject sequences, the bl2seq script must be run from a folder to which you have write permission.

-4. Edit line 3 of the bl2seq script to specify the correct path to blast2seq.py (e.g., /home/$HOME/bl2seq/) and make the script executable:
+4. edit line 3 of bl2seq script to locate blast2seq.py in your correct path (for example /home/$HOME/bl2seq/ or /usr/local/bin/) and make the script executable

 chmod +x bl2seq

-5. Run the script:
+5. run by typing in the console

+python3 blast2seq.py

+or

 ./bl2seq

+Alternatively, you can use bl2seq to create an application launcher on your desktop.